iNaturalistUK – Hints and Tips

 - edit your observations – either in a batch edit or one by one

 - see which projects you have joined

 You can also edit your profile and amend your settings from the dashboard too.
 Go to Account Settings and review the different menu options.
-These include setting the licence for your observations, chose whether you want to see common or scientific names first, or set your default place when you open ‘Explore’ e.g. Nottingham or Cumbria or the UK.
+These include setting the licence for your observations, chose whether you want to see common or scientific names first, or set your default place when you open ‘Explore’ e.g. Nottingham or Dumfries and Galloway or the UK.

 Lots of organisations and groups have set up projects which are usually open to anyone to join.
 Explore the Projects page.

 To find if there are any projects in an area near you

 From the top grey navigation bar select More > Places

 Enter your area in the ’Find a Place’ box e.g. Liverpool city.
 Any projects that include Liverpool city will appear in the tabs.

 There are also projects for species groups such as Slugs and Snails of the UK or areas such as Get Cumbria Buzzing.
 Visiting a National Park?
 Why not join the National Parks UK LookWild project?
 Can’t find a project which interest you – why not start your own?